Evan Ferguson: 2024–25 season

-West Ham loan
+West Ham United (loan)

 On 3 February 2025, Ferguson signed for fellow Premier League club West Ham United on loan until the end of the season, rejoining his former coach Graham Potter.
 He made his debut for The Hammers on 15 February 2025, as a half-time substitute in a 1–0 home defeat to Brentford.
 He made just eight appearances during what was a disappointing loan spell, with Ferguson failing to score during his time with the club.

-Roma loan
+Roma (loan)

 On 23 July 2025, Ferguson joined Serie A side Roma on loan with an option to purchase for a reported transfer fee of €40m.
 Ferguson made his competitive debut for the club during their first match in the Serie A against Bologna.
 He started for Roma and played 74 minutes in the game.
 On matchday 2, in an away game to Pisa, he assisted Matias Soulé to gain his first goal involvement for Roma with the match finishing 1–0 in Roma's favour.
+On 23 November Ferguson got his first goal for Roma in a 3–1 win away against Cremonese, it was the first goal Ferguson had scored in club football in 13 months and he was the first Irishman to score in Serie A since Liam Brady.
+On 11 March 2026, it was confirmed that Ferguson had undergone successful surgery to his ankle, which ruled him out for the rest of the season.